By Ewan Roberts

 For Chelsea, Khedira is exactly the kind of energetic, box-to-box midfielder the side require, a blend of both surging power and subtle technique.
 The Blues already have a specialist defensive midfielder in Nemanja Matic and a vast array of attacking options, but have been missing a link between the two.
 It is this role that Khedira performs with distinction.

 Mourinho's side were devoid of someone to set the tempo last season, their own "head of incidental pressing", to borrow a phrase from Louis van Gaal.
-Khedira is that player, a whirlwind of urgency and aggression, but also teaming that work-rate with driving runs into the box and a credible goal threat.
+Khedira is that player, a ground-gobbling whirlwind injecting urgency and aggression, but also teaming that work-rate with driving runs into the box and a keenness in front goal.
 He is the quintessential all-rounder.

 It is easy, therefore, to see why there is such a clamour to sign the former Stuttgart man.
 He is ready-made for the Premier League and in the prime of his career, while recent achievements for club and country have put him in an exclusive club; he is only the 10th player in history to win both the Champions League and the World Cup in the same season, and the first since Roberto Carlos in 2002.